TingchenFu/MathIF/README.md

-# MathIF: Mathematical Instruction Following Dataset
+# MathIF:  Instruction-Following Benchmark for LRMs.

 This repository contains code for working with the MathIF dataset, which focuses on instruction following of LRMs.